LGBTQ+ Mental Health: Tips for Finding Help and Being Heard

 To chat, click here

-The SAGE LGBTQ+ Elder Hotline connects older LGBT older people and caretakers with friendly responders.
+The SAGE National LGBTQ+ Elder Hotline connects older LGBT older people and caretakers with friendly responders.
 Confidential crisis counseling is available 24/7.
 Information about community support resources such as health care, transportation, counseling, legal services, and emotional support programs is also available.

 Call: 877-360-LGBT (5428)